wiseman/foursquare-python/README.rst

+Copyright 2009 John Wiseman

 foursquare
 ==========

-This python module lets you access the foursquare API.
-It supports no authentication, basic HTTP authentication, and OAuth.
+This python module lets you access the `foursquare API`_.
+It supports no authentication, `basic HTTP authentication`_, and `OAuth`_.

 It supports all the v1 foursquare API methods.